eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 As any other XRCE Operation used to create an entity, an Object ID must be specified to represent the entity.
 The ``participant_id`` is the participant where the Topic will be registered.
-In order to determine which topic will be used, an XML is sent to the agent for creating and defining the Topic in the DDS Global Data Space.
+In order to determine which topic will be used, an XML is sent to the *Agent* for creating and defining the Topic in the DDS Global Data Space.
 That definition consists of a name and a type.

 Publishers & Subscribers